 Chitosan is a fibrous substance that might reduce how much fat and cholesterol the body absorbs from foods.
 It also helps blood clot when applied to wounds.

 People use chitosan for high blood pressure, high cholesterol, obesity, wound healing, and many other purposes, but there is no good scientific evidence to support many of these uses.

 Uses & Effectiveness

 Possibly Effective for

 Shellfish allergy: Chitosan is taken from the outer skeleton of shellfish.
-There is a concern that people with allergies to shellfish might also be allergic to chitosan.
-However, people who are allergic to shellfish are allergic to the meat, not the shell.
-So some experts believe that chitosan may not be a problem for people with shellfish allergy.
+People with allergies to shellfish might also be allergic to chitosan.

 Be cautious with this combination